francescorn/francescorn/README.md

-I am Frances Cornwall.
+Frances Cornwall

-I am a contributor to WebKit's WebInspectorUI.

-I proposed an All Fonts Feature at the WebKit Contributors Meeting 2023.

-I graduated from Vassar College with a bachelor's degree in biology.

-I decided to pursue software engineering after college.

-I'm a former college tennis player who won the Matthew Vassar award.

-I'm looking for a role as a software engineer.

-My skills include HTML, CSS, Javascript, React, C++, Regex, and Python.
+WebKit WebInspectorUI Contributor
+Proposed "All Fonts" Feature at WebKit Contributors Meeting 2023 Bachelor's Degree in Biology from Vassar College Transitioned to Software Engineering Post-Graduation Former College Tennis Player, Matthew Vassar Award Winner Seeking a Role as a Software Engineer

+Technical Skills:
+HTML
+CSS
+Javascript
+React
+C++
+Regex
+Python

+Contact:
-You can reach me at frances_c@cox.net or fcornwall@alum.vassar.edu.
+Email: frances_c@cox.net or fcornwall@alum.vassar.edu

-Do not send me any spam or phishing emails, I will write report it.
+Note: Please refrain from sending any unsolicited emails.
+I take privacy seriously, and any spam or phishing emails will be reported.

 <!---
 francescorn/francescorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.